ShahinSecLab/Write-Ups/writeups/pass the hash/README.md

   <img src="/writeups/pass the hash/images/step4-1.png" width="600">
 </p>

-# Step 5 — Pass the Hash
+# Step 5 — Pass the Hash with CrackMapExec

 Now I skip the password completely and just use the hash with -H. Two tries here.